science-en-poche/yelandur/API.md

 ##### `GET`

-`GET /profiles` will return the array of all profiles, with private information for profiles to which you have access (if you are logged in;
+`GET /profiles` will return the array of all profiles, including only public information.
+If you are logged in, you can add an `access=private` argument, which will restrict results to profiles to which you have access, and include their private information.
+Asking fro `access=private` and not providing authentication will return a `401`.
+So if you are logged in and have only access to profile
-so profiles that are in one of your experiments), and public information for the other ones.
-If you are logged in and have access to profile `d7e...`, a `GET` will return:
+`d7e...`, a `GET` with `access=private` will return:

 ```json
 {